Leading virtual teams: create a heartbeat, keep the pace, and unlock the treasures

 Virtual teams conduct most or all of their work without meeting face-to-face.
 When I started studying these teams over two decades ago, I was surprised to learn they can perform at least as well as face-to-face teams, and in some ways even better.
 I’ve worked with virtual teams in all kinds of configurations: global and local; crisis, short project, and ongoing management; internal to the organization and external partnerships.
 In this three-part series, I’ll share the principles of high-performing virtual teams.
 Part 1 emphasizes the importance of the team’s heartbeat.
 Part 2 outlines three sources of discipline to keep your team’s pace between heartbeats.
 Part 3 shares a few things that virtual teams do better than face-to-face, so you can unlock their treasures.
 Even after COVID-19, you may choose to keep more of your team’s work virtual!

-Part 3: Leading virtual teams: unlock the treasures
+Part 1: Leading virtual teams: create a heartbeat

 Martha Maznevski is a professor and faculty director at The Ivey Academy.
 She specializes in coaching, leadership, teams, disruption, diversity and inclusion, digital transformation, and experiential learning.